Dart-Code/Dart-Code/README.md

 Super-early preview release to get some testing from other people.
 The next preview will be distributed in the store but I wanted to get a little feedback from others before I publish it there.

-- Attempts to detect SDK location from PATH
+- Detects SDK location from PATH
 - Syntax highlighting
 - Basic code completion
 - Realtime errors/warnings/hints reported in error window and with squiggles